AmolShelke2/tailwind-css-sandbox/README.md

 # tailwind-css-sandbox

-tailwind CSS complete tutorial from bradTraversy.
+tailwind CSS complete tutorial from brad Traversy.
+I have followed his web development courses he is one of the best instructor available on udemy and youtube.

 # This course covers